Origins and Endowment

 The Alexander Architectural Archives is one of the largest such repositories in the country.
 Together, with the Architecture & Planning Library and its Special Collections of rare publications, it forms a nationally recognized architectural research center.
 On campus, it is considered a Distinguished Collection of the University of Texas Libraries.

 Holdings reflect the work and scholarship of architects, landscape architects, planners, designers, preservationists, historians, professors, and businesses in the industry.
-Emphasis is on the southwest region of the United States, but includes material from England, California, Chicago, and some Latin American countries.
-Over a quarter of a million drawings, and likewise photographic items, 2000 linear feet of papers, post cards, films, audio visual media, artifacts, and other ephemera focus on design, history, criticism, theory, professional practice, education, case studies, and technology.
+Emphasis is on Texas and the surrounding region of the United States, but includes material from England, and some Latin American countries.
+Over a quarter of a million drawings, and likewise photographic items, 2000 linear feet of papers, films, audio visual media, and other ephemera focus on design, history, criticism, theory, professional practice, education, case studies, and technology.

 The Alexander directly supports enhancing the value, relevance and effectiveness of teaching, research, and public service goals.
 All students, faculty, staff and citizen scholars have convenient access to literature, information, visual, and digital resources that support professional education in architecture and its related design disciplines.
 While the Alexander is located in close proximity to the School of Architecture, in historic Battle Hall, its archival finding aids and instructional guides are web- based, allowing global discovery and access via the Internet.

 Other collections became available as word spread of this new resource.
-The family of Robert Ayres generously donated the records of the San Antonio firm of Ayres and Ayres.
-About the same time, Professor Alexander contacted a descendant of James Riely Gordon, one of the premier designers of Texas courthouses to obtain his vast collection of documents.
-Professor Alexander also helped secure the acquisition of the original design drawings for The University of Texas campus by Paul Philippe Cret.
+Almost immediately, large collections with formats beyond drawings began to be acquired, including that of the San Antonio firm of Ayres and Ayres as well as James Riely Gordon, one of the premier designers of Texas courthouses.
+Professor Alexander maintained his efforts throughout his career helping to secure the acquisition of the original design drawings for The University of Texas campus by Paul Philippe Cret, among other notable architects.

 Today, the Alexander Architectural Archives is the largest such resource in Texas, representing thousands of projects in Texas as well as New York, Chicago, California, and Great Britain.
-Holdings include: over 280,000 drawings, 1,150 linear feet of papers, photographic material (56,000 prints, 22,700 negatives, 214,600 slides), models and ephemera.
 Professor Alexander was a pioneer in recognizing the importance of preserving architectural records.
-The resources he collected have played an important role in the restoration of many of Texas' most important buildings and continues to be essential for the study of American architectural history.
+The resources he collected continue to play an important roles in teaching, research and scholarship.
+As well, many historic buildings have benefited from renovation applying original architectural records.